 Some Chromebooks support apps from the Google Play Store.
 This is the same app store as you’d find on an Android phone.
 However, you’ll need to check the model you’re buying to see if it’s compatible – only some newer Chromebooks have Google Play.

 If you're heading to college, university or are looking for a new device for school, all the pros and cons of Chromebooks mentioned above apply to you.
-Below, we've listed a few more perks that students might find particularly attractive.
+Below, we've listed four more perks that students might find particularly attractive.

-Free cloud storage: When you buy a brand-new Chromebook, Google will offer you 100GB of free Google Drive storage, which will be applied to your Google account for life.
+When you buy a brand-new Chromebook, Google will offer you 100GB of free Google Drive storage, which will be applied to your Google account for life.
 That’s a lot of space for your documents and other files.
-Once you’ve bought your device and set it up, head to this page to activate your extra storage.

-Great battery life: Chromebooks trend higher when it comes to battery life than laptops in general.
-Over the years, they have achieved an average battery life star rating in our tests of 4.5, where ‘all laptops’ average 3.5.
 In real terms, this works out to Chromebooks frequently topping 10 hours of battery life.
-Models differ, however, so it’s always worth checking the battery test results in our reviews.
+Individual models differ, however, so it’s always worth checking the battery test results in our Chromebook reviews.

-The main reason you wouldn’t want to buy a Chromebook is if you’re doing a course that requires specialist applications, such as graphics, 3D computer-aided design (CAD, video editing, audio and photo editing).
-Chromebooks can’t run the full-fat versions of most industry-standard software, so it’s unlikely you’d be able to do all your coursework on a Chromebook.
+Chromebooks can’t run the full-fat versions of most industry-standard software, such as graphics, 3D computer-aided design (CAD, video editing, audio and photo editing).
+So it’s unlikely you’d be able to do all your coursework on a Chromebook.

-And if you have a particular aversion to Google services, Chromebooks definitely aren’t for you.
-They require a Google account and while you don’t have to use products like Google Drive and Gmail, everything works just a little bit more simply if you do.
+Chromebooks require a Google account.
+While you don’t have to use products like Google Drive and Gmail, everything works just a little bit more simply if you do.
 So if you don't want to use Google services, then a Chromebook definitely isn't for you.